Saturday, July 18, 2026

 Museum Collection Andúril.
 Museum Collection Glamdring.
 Museum Collection Sting.

-These are among the most beautiful Lord of the Rings replicas ever produced.
+These are among the most beautiful Lord of the Rings sword replicas ever produced.

 The fit and finish are exceptional.
 The display cases are gorgeous, the details are remarkably faithful, and the overall presentation is second to none.